 Francesca and her two teenage children are evicted and move in with her father Frank.
 Harriet confesses to prison chaplain Ian that Gavin blames her for his imprisonment as she alerted the police out...

 Re-united after 50+ years apart, Celia and Alan decide to marry.
-At age 16, Alan's late wife failed to pass on his letter with apology for missing first date and forwarding address.
+At age 16, Alan's late wife failed to pass on a letter from Celia, his longtime crush, with an apology for missing their first date and her forwarding address.
 Both now have daughters with lover troubles.

 5 of 5 people found this review helpful.

 Was this review helpful to you?